Avalander/blog-posts/error-handling-with-either.md

 # Error handling with Either

-An **Either** is basically a container for a value that might be an error.
-With an Either we can apply transformations to the contained value without having to worry whether it is an error or not until we reach a point in our code where we want to handle the error, should it have happened.
+An `Either` is basically a container for a value that might be an error.
+With an `Either` we can apply transformations to the contained value without having to worry whether it is an error or not until we reach a point in our code where we want to handle the error, should it have happened.
 It's a bit like a [Schrödinger's box](https://en.wikipedia.org/wiki/Schr%C3%B6dinger%27s_cat): the value might or might not be an error, we won't know until we open it.

-## How does an Either work?
+## How does Either work?

-To illustrate the Either construct, let's build it in Javascript.
+To illustrate the `Either` construct, let's build it in Javascript.

-First of all, an Either can hold a value or an error.
+First of all, an `Either` can hold a value or an error.
 We'll call them `Right` and `Left` respectively.
 In a sense, it's like having two branches, and you go either to the left if you get an error, or to the right if you get a valid value.

-Also, we need to be able to apply transformations to the value that is in the Either.
+Also, we need to be able to apply transformations to the value that is in the `Either`.
 Otherwise it's not really useful.
 We want a `map` function to do that.
 And we are going to apply the transformation only if we are on the `Right` branch, and ignore it if we have a `Left`.

 ```javascript
 const Left = x => ({